-Daily Words of God | "God's Work, God's Disposition, and God Himself III" | Excerpt 77
+Daily Words of God: Knowing God | Excerpt 77

 February 28, 2021

 The Resurrection of Lazarus Glorifies God

-(Jhn 11:43–44) And when He thus had spoken, He cried with a loud voice, Lazarus, come forth.
+Jhn 11:43–44 And when He thus had spoken, He cried with a loud voice, Lazarus, come forth.
 And he that was dead came forth, bound hand and foot with grave clothes: and his face was bound about with a napkin.
 Jesus said to them, Loose him, and let him go.

-What’s your impression after reading this passage?
-The significance of this miracle that the Lord Jesus performed was much greater than the previous one because no miracle is more astounding than bringing a dead man back from the grave.
-The Lord Jesus doing something like this was extremely significant in that age.
-Because God had become flesh, people could only see His physical appearance, His practical side, and His insignificant side.
-Even if some people saw and understood some of His character or some strengths that He appeared to have, no one knew where the Lord Jesus came from, who His essence truly was, and what more He really could do.
+What impressions do you have after reading this passage?
+The significance of this miracle that theperformed was much greater than the previous one, because no miracle is more astounding than bringing a dead man back from the grave.
+In that era, it was extremely significant that the Lord Jesus did something like this.
+Because God had become flesh, people could only see His physical appearance, His practical side, and His insignificant aspect.
+Even if some people saw and understood something of His character or some special abilities that He appeared to possess, no one knew where the Lord Jesus came from, who He truly was in His essence, and what other things He was actually capable of doing.
 All of this was unknown to mankind.
-Too many people wanted proof of this thing, and to know the truth.
+So many people wanted to find proof to answer these questions about the Lord Jesus, and to know the truth.
 Could God do something to prove His own identity?
 For God, this was a breeze—it was a piece of cake.
-He could do something anywhere, anytime to prove His identity and essence, but God did things with a plan, and in steps.
-He didn’t do things indiscriminately; He looked for the right time, and the right opportunity to do something most meaningful for mankind to see.
-This proved His authority and His identity.
+He could do something anywhere, anytime to prove His identity and essence, but God had His way of doing things—with a plan, and in steps.
+He did not do things indiscriminately, but rather looked for the right time and the right opportunity to do something which He would allow man to see, something that truly was imbued with meaning.
+In this way, He proved His authority and identity.
 So then, could the resurrection of Lazarus prove the Lord Jesus’ identity?
-Let’s look at this passage of scripture: “And when He thus had spoken, He cried with a loud voice, Lazarus, come forth.
-And he that was dead came forth.”
+Let us look at the following passage of scripture: “And when He thus had spoken, He cried with a loud voice, Lazarus, come forth.
+And he that was dead came forth….”
 When the Lord Jesus did this, He said just one thing: “Lazarus, come forth.”
-Lazarus then came out from his tomb—this was accomplished because of a single line uttered by the Lord.
-During this time, the Lord Jesus did not set up an altar, and He didn’t carry out any other actions.
-He just said one thing.
-Would this be called a miracle or a command?
+Lazarus then came out from his tomb—this was accomplished because of just a few words uttered by the Lord.
+During this time, the Lord Jesus did not set up an altar, and He did not carry out any other actions.
+He just said this one thing.
+Should this be called a miracle or a command?
 Or was it some sort of wizardry?
 On the surface, it seems it could be called a miracle, and if you look at it from a modern perspective, of course you could still call it a miracle.
-However, it certainly could not be called a spell to call a soul back from the dead, and absolutely not a sorcery.
-It is correct to say that this miracle was the most normal, tiny little demonstration of the Creator’s authority.
-This is the authority, and the ability of God.
-God has the authority to have a person die, to have his soul leave his body and return to Hades, or wherever it should go.
-When someone dies, and where they go after death—these are determined by God.
-He can do this anytime and anywhere.
-He is not constrained by humans, events, objects, space, or place.
-If He wants to do it He can do it, because all things and living beings are under His rule, and all things live and die by His word, His authority.
-He can resurrect a dead man—this is also something He can do anytime, anywhere.
+However, it certainly could not be considered magic of the kind that is supposed to call a soul back from the dead, and it absolutely was not wizardry, of any sort.
+It is correct to say that this miracle was the most normal, tiny demonstration of the Creator’s authority.
+This is the authority and power of God.
+God has the authority to have a person die, to have his spirit leave his body and return to Hades, or wherever else it should go.
+The timing of a person’s death, and the place they will go after death—these are determined by God.
+He can make these decisions anytime and anywhere, unconstrained by humans, events, objects, space, or geography.
+If He wants to do it, He can do it, because all things and living beings are under His rule, and all things are born, live, and perish by His word and His authority.
+He can resurrect a dead man, and this too is something He can do anytime, anywhere.
 This is the authority that only the Creator possesses.

-When the Lord Jesus did something such as bringing Lazarus back from the dead, His goal was to give proof for humans and for Satan to see, and to let humans and Satan know that mankind’s everything, mankind’s life and death are determined by God, and that even though He had become flesh, as always, He remained in command of the physical world that can be seen as well as the spiritual world humans cannot see.
-This was to let humans and Satan know that mankind’s everything is not under the command of Satan.
-This was a revealing and a demonstration of God’s authority, and it was also a way for God to send a message to all things that mankind’s life and death is in God’s hands.
-The Lord Jesus’ resurrection of Lazarus—this type of approach was one of the ways for the Creator to teach and instruct mankind.
-It was a concrete action in which He used His ability and authority to instruct mankind, and to provide for humans.
-It was a way without words for the Creator to allow mankind to see the truth of Him being in command of all things.
+When the Lord Jesus did things like bringing Lazarus back from the dead, His goal was to give proof for humans and for Satan to see, and to let humans and Satan know that everything about mankind, mankind’s life and death are determined by God, and that even though He had become flesh, He remained in command of the physical world which can be seen as well as the spiritual world which humans cannot see.
+This was so that mankind and Satan would know that everything about mankind is not under the command of Satan.
+This was a revelation and demonstration of God’s authority, and it was also a way for God to send a message to all things, that mankind’s life and death are in God’s hands.
+The Lord Jesus’ resurrection of Lazarus was one of the ways in which the Creator teaches and instructs mankind.
+It was a concrete action in which He used His power and authority to instruct and provide for mankind.
+It was a way, without using words, for the Creator to allow mankind to see the truth that He is in command of all things.
 It was a way for Him to tell mankind through practical actions that there is no salvation other than through Him.
-This type of silent means of His instructing mankind lasts forever—it is indelible, and it brought to human hearts a shock and enlightenment that can never fade.
+This silent means which He used to instruct mankind is everlasting, indelible, bringing to human hearts a shock and enlightenment that can never fade.
 The resurrection of Lazarus glorified God—this has a deep impact on every single one of God’s followers.
 It firmly fixes in every person who deeply understands this event the understanding, the vision that only God can command mankind’s life and death.
 Although God has this type of authority, and although He sent a message about His sovereignty over mankind’s life and death through the resurrection of Lazarus, this was not His primary work.
 God never does something without meaning.
-Every single thing He does has great value; it is all a classic treasure.
-He absolutely would not make a person coming out of their tomb into the primary or the sole goal or item in His work.
+Every single thing He does has great value and is a surpassing jewel in a storehouse of treasures.
+He absolutely would not make “having a person come out of their tomb” the primary or the sole goal or item of His work.
 God does not do anything that is without meaning.
-One resurrection of Lazarus is adequate to demonstrate God’s authority.
-It is adequate to prove the identity of the Lord Jesus.
+The resurrection of Lazarus as a singular event is adequate to demonstrate God’s authority and to prove the identity of the Lord Jesus.
 This is why the Lord Jesus did not repeat this type of miracle.
 God does things according to His own principles.
-In human language, it would be that God is mindful of serious work.
-That is, when God does things He does not stray from the purpose of His work.
+In human language, it could be said that God occupies His mind only with serious matters.
+That is, when God does things, He does not stray from the purpose of His work.
 He knows what work He wants to carry out in this stage, what He wants to accomplish, and He will work strictly according to His plan.
 If a corrupt person had that kind of ability, he would just be thinking of ways to reveal his ability so that others would know how formidable he was, so they would bow down to him, so he could control them and devour them.
 This is the evil that comes from Satan—this is called corruption.
-God does not have such disposition, and He does not have such essence.
-His purpose in doing things isn’t to show Himself off, but to provide mankind with more revelation and guidance, so people see very few examples in the Bible of this type of thing.
-This doesn’t mean that the Lord Jesus’ abilities were limited, or that He couldn’t do that type of thing.
-It’s simply that God didn’t want to do it, because the Lord Jesus resurrecting Lazarus had very practical significance, and also because the primary work of God becoming flesh wasn’t performing miracles, it wasn’t bringing people back from the dead, but it was the work of redemption for mankind.
-So, much of the work that the Lord Jesus completed was teaching people, providing for them, and helping them, and things such as resurrecting Lazarus were merely small portions of the ministry that the Lord Jesus carried out.
-Even more, you could say that “showing off” isn’t a part of God’s essence, so not showing more miracles wasn’t intentionally exercising restraint, nor was it due to environmental limitations, and it certainly wasn’t a lack of ability.
+God does not have such a disposition, and He does not have such an essence.
+His purpose in doing things is not to show Himself off, but to provide mankind with more revelation and guidance, and this is why people see very few examples in the Bible of this type of occurrence.
+This is not to say that the Lord Jesus’ powers were limited, or that He was incapable of such things.
+It is simply that God did not want to do it, because the Lord Jesus’ resurrection of Lazarus had very practical significance, and also because the primary work of God becoming flesh was not to perform miracles, was not to bring people back from the dead, but was the work of redemption for mankind.
+So, much of the work that the Lord Jesus completed was teaching people, providing for them, and helping them, and events such as resurrecting Lazarus were merely a small portion of the ministry that the Lord Jesus carried out.
+Even more, you could say that “showing off” is not a part of God’s essence, so the Lord Jesus was not intentionally exercising restraint by not displaying more miracles, nor was this due to environmental limitations, and it certainly was not due to a lack of power.